wintc23/show-pdf/README.md

 # show-pdf

-> A Demo of about showing pdf file in the mobile browser
+> A Demo of showing pdf file on mobile web browser

 ## Build Setup